The Fascinating Science Behind the Smell of Rain

 Soil-dwelling bacteria called Streptomyces secrete a molecule called geosmin, BBC reports.
 When rain hits the soil, the raindrops trap air bubbles containing geosmin.
 The bubbles move through the raindrop and burst out of it as aerosols, even smaller particles dispersed through the air.
 Once the geosmin gets off the ground and into the air, we’re able to smell it distinctly because human noses are extremely sensitive to it.
 According to Smithsonian Magazine, some people can smell it even when the concentration is as low as five parts per trillion.
 (Check out these other smells that are proven to make you happier.)

 Another contributing factor to petrichor is a combination of plant oils.
-Australian researchers Isabel Joy Bear and R. G. Thomas, who coined the term petrichor in 1964, discovered that some plants secret oils during times of drought.
+Australian researchers Isabel Joy Bear and R. G. Thomas, who coined the term petrichor in 1964, discovered that some plants secrete oils during times of drought.
 When it finally rains, the oils that had been accumulating are released into the air in the same way geosmin is.

 So while the science behind petrichor isn’t all that romantic—who’d have guessed we’re actually smelling bacteria secretions and lightning?—the end result certainly is.

-Don’t miss these 18 other fun science facts you never learned in school.
+Check out more mind-blowing science facts you never learned in school.